lupyuen/lupyuen.github.io/src/terminal.md

 (Same for __`nsh_stdout`__)

-Instead let's check if there's NSH Output ready to be read, by calling __`poll()`__...
+Instead let's check if there's NSH Output ready to be read.
+We do this by calling __`poll()`__...

 # Poll for NSH Output

 TODO

-In the previous sections we started an NSH Shell that will execute NSH Commands that we pipe to it.
+In the previous section we started an NSH Shell that will execute NSH Commands that we pipe to it.

 But there's a problem: Calling `read()` on `nsh_stdout` will block if there's no NSH Output to be read.
 And we can't block our LVGL App, since it needs to handle UI Events periodically.